hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-We annotate it with `@Repository`(from package `jakarta.data.repository`) to indicate it is a Jakarta Data Repository interface.
-Jakarta Data requires the implementors process the Repository at compile time.
+Here annotate `PostRepository` with annotation `@Repository` to indicate it is a Jakarta Data Repository interface.

+> The `@Repository` annotation here is from package `jakarta.data.repository`.
+Do not use the one provided in Spring.

+Jakarta Data specification requires the implementors to process the `Repository` at compile time.
 Hibernate annotation processor (from `hibernate-jpamodelgen` maven module) will scan the `@Repository` interface and generate the implementation class for the interface.

-To make Lombok and other compiler annotation processors work seamlessly, we configure them via `annotationProcessorPaths` in order under the `configuration` node of Maven compiler plugin.
+To make Lombok and other compiler annotation processors work seamlessly, we configure them in order under the `configuration/annotationProcessorPaths` node of Maven compiler plugin.

 ```xml
 <build>